• Skip to main content

 Overnight oats are quite possibly my very favorite breakfast of all time.
 So versatile, easy to prep and ready when you wake up.
 This vegan overnight oats recipe is a great option to start your day with a hearty meal that is simple and delicious!

-Overnight oatmeal, and not just this recipe can very easily be made vegan, so know you don't have to stop here.
+Overnight oatmeal, and not just this recipe can very easily be made vegan, so know you don’t have to stop here.
+You will love these triple chocolate oats, coconut cream pie overnight oats, and even banana bread oats for other delicious vegan friendly options.

-I flavor this recipe with cherries and almonds, but you don't have to--use the simple vegan base and toss in your favorite add ins!
+I flavor this recipe with cherries and almonds, but you don’t have to–use the simple vegan base and toss in your favorite add ins!

 Why you will love these vegan overnight oats: